 Secret Investigation Record is based on cases detailed in the Annals of Joseon History with a bizarre twist; these incidents incorporate mysterious, supernatural elements that cannot be explained through science.

 Kim Hyung Do is an inspector of the state whose single-minded focus on his investigations into administrative misdeeds brings him into direct contact with these strange mysteries.
-Heo Yoon Yi, on the other hand, is a government employee who aids him and attempts to understand these scientific impossibilities with an open mind, in contrast to his cynicism.
+On the other hand, Heo Yoon Yi is a government employee who aids him and attempts to understand these scientific impossibilities with an open mind, in contrast to his cynicism.
 (Source: MyDramaList)

 29. Dr. Jin

-A surgeon treats a mysterious patient who has a human-shaped tumor in his head, only to discover himself time-traveling to the year 1861.
+A surgeon treats a mysterious patient with a human-shaped tumor in his head, only to discover himself time-traveling to 1861.
 (Source: IMDb)

 30. Jeon Woo Chi: The Taoist Wizard

-Three wizards release Jeon Woo Chi, a magician who is free from his ancient scroll entrapment in order to save the world from goblins wreaking havoc in the modern-day.
+Three wizards release Jeon Woo Chi, a magician, free from his ancient scroll entrapment to save the world from goblins wreaking havoc in the modern-day.
 (Source: tvN Asia)

 31. Sword and Flower

-The series is also called The Blade and Petal or Knife and Flower.
-Knife and Flower, an action/spy/romance drama, is set in the Koguryo period.
+One of the best Korean historical drama series was named The Blade and Petal or Knife and Flower.
+By the way, this Kdrama historical romance called Knife and Flower was an action/spy/romance drama set in the Koguryo period.

 Yeon Choong was born between a father of noble blood and a servant mother.
-Despite his talent, he finds he cannot rise higher in rank due to the fact that he is a concubine′s son.
-He is later ordered by his father to kill the person he loves, he defies his father’s orders to murder the daughter and travels between his love for his prey and his fealty towards his father.
+Despite his talent, he cannot rise higher in rank since he is a concubine′s son.
+He is later ordered by his father to kill the person he loves.
+He defies his father’s orders to murder the daughter and travels between his love for his prey and his loyalty toward his father.
 (Source: MyDramaList)

 32. The Fugitive Of Joseon

 Set during the reign of King Injong, the protagonist is a royal physician desperate to cure his ailing daughter.
-He becomes a fugitive when he gets entangled in an assassination plot to poison the crown prince, and fights to save both his daughter’s life and his own.
+He becomes a fugitive when he gets entangled in an assassination plot to poison the crown prince and fights to save his daughter’s life and his own.
 (Source: IMDb)

 33. Gu Family Book

-A melodrama epic about a great deal of trouble Choi Kang Chi, born as a half-human-half-mythical-creature, who goes through struggles in order to live more like a human than anyone else despite not being able to become human.
+A melodrama epic about a great deal of trouble, Choi Kang Chi, born as a half-human-half-mythical creature, struggles to live more like a human than anyone else despite not being able to become human.
 He is the son of Gu Wol Ryung, the guardian spirit of Jiri Mountain, and Yoon Seo Hwa, an ordinary human.